napmany/llmsnap/docs/configuration.md

 # ====================================

 # Usage notes:
-# - Below are all the available configuration options for llama-swap.
+# - Below are all the available configuration options for llmsnap.
 # - Settings noted as "required" must be in your configuration file
 # - Settings noted as "optional" can be omitted